piku/piku.github.io/docs/install/INSTALL-other.md

 ## nginx Installation (Raspbian 8, Ubuntu 16.04)

-> **Warning**
+!!! warning
->
+    These OS releases are no longer supported and these instructions are kept for reference purposes only.

-> These OS releases are no longer supported and these instructions are kept for reference purposes only.
+!!! warning

-*PLEASE NOTE:* There is a bug in `nginx` 1.6.2 under Raspbian 8 that causes it to try to allocate around a gigabyte of RAM when using SSL with SPDY.
+    There is a bug in `nginx` 1.6.2 under Raspbian 8 that causes it to try to allocate around a gigabyte of RAM when using SSL with `SPDY`.
 I seriously recommend using Ubuntu instead, if you can, or disabling SSL altogether.

 ```bash
 sudo apt-get install nginx